pauloabelha/pauloabelha.github.io/essays/homeopathy.md

 That’s not to say that all beliefs develop this way.
 For many, beliefs like homeopathy or astrology are deeply entrenched, protected more by emotional or cultural ties than by logic.
 My wife, for example, once believed in homeopathy.
 Not casually, but with deep conviction.
 No amount of logical argument or scientific evidence would have changed her mind—at least not directly.
 In fact, trying to convince her might have only strengthened her attachment, much like a fragile species becoming more dependent on its sheltered environment.

 Over time, however, something changed.
 She began to question osteopathy, another alternative practice she had long trusted.
-That small crack in her belief system weakened the emotional barriers protecting homeopathy.
-Once she started to question one belief, others had nowhere to hide.
-Her mind began to allow competition, and fragile beliefs, when forced into competition with stronger, more rational ideas, often can’t survive.
+That small crack in her belief system acted like an ecological disturbance — a flood, a drought — altering the conditions that had once protected her belief.
+As the climate of trust shifted, homeopathy could no longer find sustenance.

 This gradual shift illustrates a key point: fragile beliefs don’t change through external pressure, but through internal motivation.
 No matter how well-reasoned an argument may be, it’s like introducing a foreign species into a well-defended ecosystem.
 Real change happens when the mind itself begins to open, allowing new ideas to compete with the old.

 When that internal shift occurs, fragile beliefs are forced into competition.
 And often, when exposed to scrutiny, they don’t hold up.
-My wife’s belief in homeopathy eventually faded—not because someone convinced her, but because the emotional shelter that had protected it crumbled from within.
+My wife’s belief in homeopathy eventually faded — not because someone convinced her, but because the emotional shelter that had protected it crumbled from within.

 This slow erosion reveals something important about how ideas survive or fade away.
 Fragile beliefs can persist for a long time when protected by emotional attachment, cultural identity, or social reinforcement.
 But once those protections weaken, and the mind allows scrutiny, these beliefs often collapse.
-Survival in the mental ecosystem isn’t necessarily about truth—it’s about how well an idea fits into the broader landscape of our thoughts.
+Survival in the mental ecosystem isn’t necessarily about truth — it’s about how well an idea fits into the broader landscape of our thoughts.

 In the end, the beliefs that endure are those that can adapt and grow stronger through challenge.
 Like ecosystems, minds evolve.
 Some ideas thrive through competition, while others survive by finding refuge.
-But over time, only the most resilient beliefs—the ones that can withstand scrutiny and adapt to new information—are the ones that continue to thrive.
+But over time, only the most resilient beliefs — the ones that can withstand scrutiny and adapt to new information — are the ones that continue to thrive.